ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 Applications and application profiles using the extended format of scope have to specify which CBOR tag from {{CBOR.Tags}} is used for identifying the scope semantics, or to register a new CBOR tag if a suitable one does not exist already (REQ28).
 In case there is an already existing, suitable CBOR tag, a new CBOR tag should not be registered in order to avoid codepoint squatting.

-If the binary encoded scope uses a semantics associated with a registered CoAP Content-Format {{RFC7252}}{{CoAP.Content.Formats}}, then a suitable CBOR tag associated with that CoAP Content-Format would already be registered, as defined in {{Section 4.3 of I-D.ietf-cbor-file-magic}}.
+If the binary encoded scope uses a semantics associated with a registered CoAP Content-Format {{RFC7252}}{{CoAP.Content.Formats}}, then a suitable CBOR tag associated with that CoAP Content-Format would already be registered, as defined in {{Section 4.3 of RFC9277}}.

 This is especially relevant when the binary encoded scope uses the AIF format.
 That is, it is expected that the definition of an AIF specific data model comes together with the registration of CoAP Content-Formats for the relevant combinations of its Toid and Tperm values.
 As discussed above, this yields the automatic registration of the CBOR tags associated with those CoAP Content-Formats.